textileio/go-foldersync/README.md

 other peers can use to join the shared folder.

 Joining peers will run:
-`go run main.go util.go client.go -user alice -inviteLink xxxxxxx` to join the shared folder.
+`go run main.go util.go client.go -name alice -inviteLink xxxxxxx` to join the shared folder.
 The invite link has format:
 `<thread-addr>?<follow-key>&<read-key>`.